Half Court Shot Student Denied Prize Hole in One international Odds on Promotions |

 "I shall have as many opportunities as necessary at each of the first three (3) locations to make a shot;

-however, no more than ONE (1) attempt may be made at the HALF COURT shot, provided that there is
+made at the HALF COURT shot, provided that there is

 still time left on the shot clock."